 When you think of typical concrete, you think of bland grey coloring.
 Often we like concrete because of the price, but the coloring may not really match with the aesthetics of your home.
 That’s why you need acid stain concrete, which is basically concrete stained in any color.
 Metallic acid salts and hydrochloric acid stains penetrate the surface of the concrete to give it a hue that’s not natural.

-Talk to Benson Concrete Construction LLC about the acid staining process if you want some deep marbling in your concrete or if you’d just like a new coloring.
+Talk to Benson Concrete Pools LLC about the acid staining process if you want some deep marbling in your concrete or if you’d just like a new coloring.
 We know how to do it quickly and professionally to give you exactly the look you’ve been hoping for.

 So, you already know that you’re able to polish your concrete or stain it to give it a specific style and look that you wouldn’t be able to get just by pouring ordinary concrete.
 There’s another way to add a little bit of style to your concrete too: by having us reveal the aggregate with exposed aggregate concrete.